Mobile Homes for Sale in Delaware

 Q: Do I need good credit to purchase a mobile home?

 A: The short answer is yes.
 Even if you can afford to pay cash for a mobile home you still need to be "approved" by the community management.
 Typically this means submitting a credit check and criminal background check.
-These communities would prefer not to allow murderers and rapists to become new residents.
 What is considered good credit?
 Most communities have a minimum credit score of around 620 but we know a few that will go lower.
 You might want to take a look at Bay City mobile home community in Millsboro.
 Call us for details at 302 227 1033.

 Q: What if I have Bad credit?